 Evanston Northwestern Humanities Lecture Series

 The Alice Kaplan Institute for the Humanities and the Evanston Public Library cosponsor an ongoing lecture series that allows for members of the Northwestern University humanities faculty to share their research with members of the Evanston community.
+All events will take place at 7:00 PM in the Community Meeting Room at the Evanston Public Library.

-In the upcoming year, the Evanston Public Library will honor African American contributions to the American landscape, by including at least one African American themed activity each of the OTHER months of 2013.
+In the upcoming year, the Evanston Public Library will honor African American contributions to the American landscape by including at least one African American themed activity each of the OTHER months of 2013.
 The Humanities Institute is proud to participate in this endeavor by programming our joint collaboration to include three prominent guest speakers who will explore African American themes.

 MICHELLE WRIGHT, Associate Professor (African American Studies)